ss2552/Guide_3DS/docs/pt_BR/formatting-sd-(windows).md

    :::

-5. Selecione um tamanho para "Allocation unit size"
+3. Select a size for "Allocation unit size"
-   - Se o cartão SD for de 64GB, selecione 32768
+   - If the SD card is 64GB, choose 32768
-   - Se o cartão SD for maior que 64GB, selecione 65536
+   - If the SD card is larger than 64GB, choose 65536

-6. Digite qualquer coisa para "Volume label"
+4. Digite qualquer coisa para "Volume label"

-7. Certifique-se de que "Quick Format" está selecionado
+5. Certifique-se de que "Quick Format" está selecionado

-8. Clique em "Start"
+6. Click "Start"

-9. Clique em "OK"
+7. Clique em "OK"

-10. Aguarde a conclusão da formatação
+8. Aguarde a conclusão da formatação

-11. Clique em "Close"
+9. Clique em "Close"

-12. Se o cartão SD tinha quaisquer arquivos ou pastas nele, copie tudo de volta para o SD do seu computador
+10. Se o cartão SD tinha quaisquer arquivos ou pastas nele, copie tudo de volta para o SD do seu computador

 ## Troubleshooting

-- guiformat mostra o erro "Failed to open device: GetLastError()=32"
+- guiformat shows the error "Failed to open device: GetLastError()=32"
-  - Feche tudo que possa estar usando o cartão SD, como qualquer janela do Explorador de Arquivos.
+  - Close everything that may be using the SD card, such as any File Explorer windows.
-  - Se o problema persistir, tente reformatar o cartão SD para NTFS pelo Explorador de Arquivos, feche a janela após concluído, e tente novamente o processo do guiformat.
+  - If this issue persists, try reformatting the card to NTFS in File Explorer, close that window when it's done, and re-attempt the guiformat process.

-- guiformat mostra o erro "GetLastError()=1117"
+- guiformat shows the error "GetLastError()=1117"
-  - A trava de proteção contra gravação pode estar [habilitada](/images/sdlock.png).
-A chave deve ser virada para cima para permitir a manipulação de arquivos no cartão SD (incluindo formatação).
+  - Your SD card write-protection switch may be [enabled](/images/sdlock.png).
+The lock must be flipped upwards to allow writing to the SD card (including formatting).

 - O cartão SD permanece não sendo detectado pelo console, ou continua mostrando a capacidade errada após a formatação
   - Seu cartão SD pode estar particionado ou ter espaço não alocado.
-Siga as instruções [aqui](https://wiki.hacks.guide/wiki/SD_Clean/Windows) para reformatar o seu cartão SD.
+Follow the instructions [here](https://wiki.hacks.guide/wiki/SD_Clean/Windows) to reformat your SD card.